 Eligibility check

-We charge from NZD 500 + GST for a written eligibility assessment.
+Fixed fee NZD $1,500 + GST.
 If the assessment confirms you need to apply for consent, that fee is credited against the consent application cost.

 OIO consent applications